Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Lubnah
 #### Sprint review:
 * What has been done?
-  * Trying to solve the Memory Exception in the Heap (James, Alonso, Collete and Philip)
+  * Trying to solve the memory exception in the heap.
+(James, Alonso, Colette and Philip)
-  * Testing the world simulation and rabbit classes (Tolga, Sebastian and Lubnah)
+  * Testing the world simulation and rabbit classes.
+(Tolga, Sebastian and Lubnah)
 #### Sprint retrospective:
 * What went well?
-  * Creative ideas to handle the heap
+  * Creative ideas to handle the heap.
-  * Errors with world simulation class was found whilst testing
+  * Errors with world simulation class was found whilst testing.
 * What did not go as well?
-  * Not enough Tests where made
+  * Not enough tests were made.
 * What could be done differently?
-  * Mokito could have been applied to do some tests
+  * Mockito could have been applied to do some tests.

   ----